 Checking your credit file is paramount.
 We’d recommend doing this prior to applying for a mortgage, especially when you have bad credit.
 We can’t stress this enough!
-The main reason you should check your credit file is because that is exactly what lenders will do.
+You should check your credit file, as lenders will look at this in great detail.

 What you may find surprising is that not all credit agencies will display the exact same data on your credit file.
 This could result in you checking your credit file with one credit agency, which looks great but then you still end up being declined.
 The reason this can happen is the reporting firms and banks provide information to different credit agencies.

 One credit firm may report to Experian with another credit firm reporting to Equifax.
 A report from Experian may not highlight any adverse credit issues and then your lender may check a report with Equifax which does show credit issues, resulting in a declined mortgage application.

 The first step is to check with the three main credit agencies which lenders generally use.
 These are Experian, Equifax and Call Credit.
 For the reasons above, it’s imperative to check all three reports so you know exactly what lenders may find.
 Simply depending on one credit file is very risky.
 Websites such as Check My File allow users to check all three credit files in addition to a credit report from Crediva.

 Myth: Searching my credit file will leave a footprint and decrease my credit score.
 This is simply not true.
 A light footprint can be left when you actively apply for credit.
 Simply searching and downloading your own credit file will have zero impact on your score and most are free to do.

 If you need a mortgage with bad credit, the last thing you want to do is to start applying everywhere.
 Often people with bad credit apply for mortgages at more than one place in a bid to secure a mortgage, including high street lenders.
 This is perhaps one of the worst things you can do.